DonKult/dotPageMod/README.md

 If that wasn't discouraging enough for you git clone the repository onto your disk.
-You will want to choose a permanent location for simplicity as you are about to create a softlinks to the native application configuration file (at least that is what you need to do on Linux, see [Native messaging documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging#App_manifest_location) for details). `make install` tries to do the right thing for your current user.
+You will want to choose a permanent location for simplicity as you are about to create a softlink to the native application configuration file (at least that is what you need to do on Linux, see [Native messaging documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging#App_manifest_location) for details). `make install` tries to do the right thing for your current user.